teemukostamo/polluters_api/README.md

 ### An API providing both REST and Graphql endpoints for fetching data on the worst polluters by year.

 A Node/Express/Apollo/Graphql application, that fetches data from a corrupt .csv file, and serves the parsed data from both REST and Graphql endpoints sorted by year and worst polluters.
+App is deployed [here](https://polluters-api.herokuapp.com/).

 ## Requirements